Language Centre

 Does the Language Centre also offer courses in German as a foreign language?

-The Language Centre offers obligatory courses in German as a foreign language for full-time international students of the program Baltic Management Studies (BMS).
+The Language Centre offers obligatory courses in German as a foreign language for full-time international students of the programs Baltic Management Studies (BMS) and optional German courses in the program Renewable Energy and E-Mobility (REEMM).
 These courses are also open to students of other programs (subject to availability).
 You can find more information on German as a foreign language courses under ‚Language Courses.

 Does the Language Centre also provide services such as translations, proofreading of CVs etc.?